 You can take the whole amount in one go.
-Up to a quarter can usually be taken tax-free - the rest will be taxed as income.
+A quarter can be taken tax-free - the rest will be taxed as income.
 If you're considering this option, you may need to plan how you will provide an income for the rest of your lifetime.